sargunv/astound-invoice-bot/README.md

 # astound-invoice-bot

 This is a bot for automatically downloading and emailing new invoice PDFs from Astound Broadband's website.
-I use it to automate submitting invoices for filing reimbursements from my employer every month.
+I use it to automate submitting receipts for filing reimbursements from my employer every month.

 ## Setup

 The container will run once and then exit.
-You can schedule it with ofelia.
+You can schedule it with a simple crontab or with a Docker task scheduler like https://github.com/mcuadros/ofelia.
 For example, with Docker Compose:

 ```yml
 services: